mwfj/reactor_server_cpp/docs/http.md

 - **`0`** — disables the per-request deadline *and* disables the server-wide async safety cap (`max_async_deferred_sec_`) for this request only.
 The `ProxyHandler` sets `request.async_cap_sec_override = 0` before dispatching.
 Use this only for intentionally long-polling backends; normal requests should keep a bounded timeout.
 - **Other positive values below 1000** — rejected at config load (the 1 s floor matches the timer scan resolution).

 Retries are bounded by `proxy.retry.max_retries` and never fire after any response bytes have reached the client.
+Backoff between attempts is scheduled via the dispatcher's delayed task queue using full jitter (1–250 ms window) — the event loop thread is never blocked.
+Connection-level retry conditions (connect failure, upstream disconnect) skip backoff on the first retry for stale-keep-alive recovery; response-level conditions (5xx, timeout) always back off.
 See [docs/configuration.md](configuration.md#proxy-route-configuration) for the full retry matrix.

 ## Middleware